mia-platform/documentation/docs/development_suite/identity-and-access-management/console-levels-and-permission-management.md

 1. **Company level** is the second hierarchical level.
 A Company can contain several underlying Projects, which can inherit different kinds of information from the Company without needing further configuration.

 1. **Project Level** is the third level of the Console.
-Projects are the heart of the Console: in fact, it is at this level that developers engage in creating new features and building their own platform.
+Projects are the heart of the Console: in fact, it is at this level that developers engage in creating new features and building their own Platform.

 ![alt text](../img/DevOps_Console_levels.PNG)